We are thinking of all our wonderful members and supporters at this time, and hope you all stay safe.

 Following the new Government guidelines we can confirm that Sussex Wildlife Trust's nature reserves remain open, although all visitor centres and information offices closed.

 We would ask that all visitors follow strict social distancing guidelines during their visit to ensure their safety and the safety of those around them.
-Please also respect the need to keep dogs on their leads at all times to protect ground nesting birds and other wildlife.
+Please also respect the need to keep dogs on their leads at all times to protect birds and other wildlife.
+Our bird hides will remain open.
+Please follow social distancing, hygiene and occupancy guidelines as stated on local signage.

 Important.
 Please note that dogs (except guide dogs) are not allowed at Woods Mill nature reserve at any time.